Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/README.md

 * Base damage taken.csv
 * "Loot tiers and drop data" folder

-Once the files have been modified, raid_list.json will automatically be updated and ready to be used by the user script.
+Once the files have been modified, raid_list.json will automatically and immediately be updated and exported to Filestack, the site from which the script will fetch it.

 ## What are csv files?